abond936/My-Journal/docs/Project.md

 # Project Overview

 **Purpose**
-A personal journaling application combining text and media into cards (stories, galleries, Q&A's, quotes or callouts), with dimensional heirarchical tagging for flexible content consumption.
+A personal journaling application combining text and media into cards with dimensional heirarchical tagging for flexible content consumption.

 **Primary Users**
-The primary users are the author (admin) creating the content and his family consuming it, primarily on mobile, but tablet and desktop..
+The primary users are the author (admin) creating the content and his family consuming it, primarily on mobile, but tablet and desktop.

 **Current State**
 - Core functionality exists
 - Some architectural elements still required
-- Further functional buildout and testing required.
+- Further functional buildout and QA required.

 **Roadmap**
 - Rationalize/harden tag, card, media management